onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX ReduceSum operation

 Computes the sum of the input tensor's element along the provided axes.
-The resulted tensor has the same rank as the input if keepdims equal 1.
+The resulting tensor has the same rank as the input if keepdims equals 1.
 If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.

-The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.
+The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference